ThomasTJdev/WMD/README.md

 * Threading on all BF
 * Try/except on imports on modules for running with os.system
 * Add run command with : in modules
-* Create extractor for github markdown
+* ~~Create extractor for github markdown~~ <-- Manual implemented in modules.py.
+Uncomment lines when needed.
 * Add info about 'set para value' in modules (missing?!)
 * Regenerate modules.xml (loop through modules)
 * Design modules with core import and parser for design